Pasadena City College

 Manvelyan was chosen as just the second head coach for the men's program since 1998.
-The 31-year-old Manvelyan had previously served as an assistant coach for the program in 2008-2009.
+The 32-year-old Manvelyan had previously served as an assistant coach for the program in 2008-2009.

-In 2012, PCC had its best season in the three years under Manvelyan.
-The team's 6-9-6 overall record was misleading as the Lancers went 6-3-5 to finish in a fourth-place tie in the nation's most difficult college conference--the South Coast.
+In 2012, the team's 6-9-6 overall record was misleading as the Lancers went 6-3-5 to finish in a fourth-place tie in the nation's most difficult college conference--the South Coast.
 Pasadena put together a 7-match undefeated streak and went 5-1-3 over its final nine matches.
 In the final week of the season, Pasadena played to a 2-2 tie with first-place Mt.
 San Antonio that proved to knock the team out of the playoff hunt.

 The Lancers defense was rewarded with three defenders receiving All-SCC honors in First Team selections Elio Anguiano and Michael Alcaraz along with Second Team choice Yeyson Caballeros.
 Midfielder Victor Menchaca was also picked All-SCC Second Team.